 Thien Hau Temple

-This is a Chinese temple with the longest history among the temples in Ho Chi Minh City.
-The temple has bold Asian architecture, including 4 buildings arranged in the shape of the word “Quốc”(meaning: National).
+This is a Chinese temple with the longest history in Ho Chi Minh City.
+The temple features bold Asian architecture, with four buildings arranged in the shape of the word “Quốc” (meaning “National”).
 This place keeps embossed paintings of the four spirits – “Dragon, Unicorn, Turtle, Phoenix” and more than 400 other rare antiques.
-The eaves, roofs and walls are decorated with reliefs made of baked ceramics, exuding the majesty and grandeur of the temple.
+The eaves, roofs, and walls are decorated with reliefs in baked ceramic, conveying the temple’s majesty and grandeur.
 Another special feature that few people know about is that all the materials use to build Thien Hau Temple were transported from China.
 Therefore, the temple has great artistic and technical value.
 It’s also a place of spiritual and cultural activities of the Hoa people in Ho Chi Minh City.

 Ba Thien Hau Pagoda is located at 710 Nguyen Trai, Cho Lon Ward.